I am long overdue getting appropriate bird-safe cookware to use around my African Grey.

-In other words for every 6 years you have a Teflon pan, your ceramic coated pan lasts 1 year.
+In other words for every 6 years, you have a Teflon pan, your ceramic coated pan lasts 1 year.

-A bit of a learning curve is reqired when cooking but stainless is bird safe (as long as your bird is not in the kitchen when you are cooking) and lasts forever.
+A bit of a learning curve is required when cooking but stainless is bird-safe (as long as your bird is not in the kitchen when you are cooking) and lasts forever.

 This is usually due to overheating the pans, learning to cook at lower temperatures makes all the difference.

 You can season a stainless pan to make it non stick by seasoning it properly as seen in the video below.

 They also can be seasoned for cooking eggs, etc. Read up on the care of stainless steel cookware online and learn to enjoy cooking again.
-Ideally you want 18/0 Stainless.
+Ideally, you want 18/0 Stainless.

 We’ve seen new stainless cookware sets from $300 – $800 on the web

 The image above is a sample of our collection bought at resale shops and yards sales over 2 years.